Send a file via the Redox FHIR API

 Upload and reference a file

-For larger files, you must first upload them to Redox using the FHIR® Binary resource.
-Then, you can refer to the file in a DocumentReference$documentreference-create request to your connection.
+Our recommended method is to upload a file to the Redox endpoint using the FHIR® Binary resource.
+Then, refer to the file in DocumentReference$documentreference-create.

 1. Locate the file you want to upload.